lalaghoury/lalaghoury/README.md

-# 👋🏼 Assalamoalaikum!
-I'm Aasil Ghoury

 ### 🌟 Full Stack Web Developer & Cloud Enthusiast | 5+ Years Experience

-Hey there!
-I'm Aasil, a passionate **Full Stack Developer** from Pakistan, now diving deep into the world of **Cloud Development** with a focus on **AWS**.
-I love building scalable web solutions and leveraging the power of the cloud.
+Fullstack developer building scalable web solutions and leveraging the power of the cloud.
 Let's collaborate and bring your ideas to life! 🚀

 ---